Features

 • An accessible USB port for USB License Key when using a stand-alone license.

-• SysCAD makes use of Excel for reporting.
-It is recommended that Excel 2010 or newer is used.
+• SysCAD makes use of Microsoft Excel for reporting.
+It is recommended that Excel 2016 or newer is used.

-• For editing text files used with SysCAD we recommend Notepad++.
+• For editing other text files used with SysCAD we recommend Notepad++ or VS Code.

 • SysCAD can be used on Mac OS X where Parallels or similar is installed with a Windows virtual machine.